row2k

 As does Winter Park, a public school.
 They also have to build their team with coaching and athlete development, like just about every other high school rowing program.

-Dear Bensmith, There's a huge difference between the obstacles that high schools and colleges face in building self-funded programs.
+There's a huge difference between the obstacles that high schools and colleges face in building self-funded programs.
 Michigan rowers are living on their own, paying their own bills, and taking full course loads at one of the nation's best public universities.
 Building the top national collegiate V8 in the nation with these other academic and financial responsibilities is pretty spectacular.
 Stop trying to compare.
-So, suck it.

 "Top national collegiate V8 in the nation" Haha ok.
 Sweet, I didn't know Division II rowing was the fastest league in the country.
 5:56?
 Pretty impressive...